DenysMoskalenko/FastAPIBoilerPlate/README.md

 # FastAPIBoilerPlate

+## 🚀 New Projects?
+Use BoilerplateBuilder!

+For starting new FastAPI projects (and more), it's much more comfortable to use the **[BoilerplateBuilder](https://github.com/DenysMoskalenko/BoilerplateBuilder)** 🏗️

+**All new actual changes and improvements will be made in the [BoilerplateBuilder](https://github.com/DenysMoskalenko/BoilerplateBuilder) repository.**

+---

 ### Locally:

 1. Create a .env file and fill it with appropriate values, check dist.env about the needed attributes.